hoodiehq/editorial/README.md

 [Hoodie](http://hood.ie/) is a global, __inclusive community__ built around supporting the __open source__ software development effort of enabling (and empowering) folks to be able to build applications for the web and iOS.
 It accomplishes this by serving as a complete backend for your apps; it works immediately “out-of-the-box”: __develop your frontend code, plug it into Hoodie’s frontend-friendly API and your app is ready.__

 Hoodie can refer to both the software development project, and the broader community.
-For more information about both, visit [hood.ie](http://hood.ie/).
+For more information about both, visit [hood.ie](http://hood.ie/). :dog:

 ## What is open source?